BradleyCulley/bradleyculley.github.io/_posts/2026-broken-4-17-a-mind-in-love.md

 <p>
 Another time, years later, I visited a friend who lived near the IAS.
-As with when my father visited, my friend and I went to the Institute Woods.
+Just as when my father visited, my friend and I went to the Institute Woods.
 This is a photo I took that day, of some IAS buildings, taken from the walking trails in the Institute Woods:
 </p>